 Hidden below the ancient city of Constantinople, now Istanbul of course, this large cavity is like something straight out of an Indiana Jones movie.
-It wasn’t in the Indiana Jones films I should add, although Sean Connery, as James Bond, did take a rowing boat trip through the ancient pillars in the 1963 spy classic, ‘From Russia With Love.’
+It wasn’t in the Indiana Jones films I should add, although Sean Connery does provide a James Bond Istanbul Cistern link, after taking a rowing boat trip through the ancient pillars in the 1963 spy classic, ‘From Russia With Love.’

-Having done zero research beforehand for this particular attraction, it was a delightful surprise.
+We looked up things to do in Istanbul Turkey before coming but did zero research about this particular attraction, so it was a delightful surprise.
 Apparently there are hundreds of little ancient cisterns beneath the historic city of Istanbul but only two are open to the public; Yerebatan Cistern (Basilica) is the largest.

 Back Then They Made Things To Last

-Although connected below ground to the stunning Hagia Sophia museum, the entrance-way to the Cistern from street level is very unassuming.
-You could almost mistake it for a public toilet block.
+Although connected below ground to the stunning Hagia Sophia museum, the entrance-way to the ancient Cistern from street level is very unassuming.
+Without consulting the Istanbul map you could almost mistake it for a public toilet block.
 But the queue does kind of give it away and the armed security guard is another indication this is more than somewhere to spend a penny.

-Anyway, into the Cistern we went.
-Entrance fee of 20 Turkish Lira paid, (£4.50) we descended the 52 steps with other camera toting tourists into the cool, darkened chamber beneath the city.
+Anyway, in we went.
+Basilica Cistern tickets purchased at the entrance, we then descended the 52 steps with other camera toting tourists into the cool, darkened chamber beneath the city.

 We were visiting a city that oozed with history and culture at every turn.
-The Basilica Cistern in Istanbul is an example of this history, a tribute to the incredible engineering excellence from nearly 1,500 years ago.
+The Basilica Cistern is an example of this history and goes on the long, prestigious list of educational things to do in Istanbul Turkey.
+It’s a tribute to the incredible engineering excellence from nearly 1,500 years ago.
 It was constructed by the Byzantine Emperor Justinian I, in 532AD and has survived centuries of conflict that has often raged above.

 The mystic of the Cistern comes wrapped in a story as fascinating as any paper-back thriller, but this is no fiction.